hngkhai/-URL-to-QR-Code-Generator/README.md

 ## Desciption

 ScanEasy is a simple Node.js application that allows users to input a URL, convert it into a QR code, and save the QR code image.
-This project utilizes the inquirer package for user input, the qr-image package to generate QR codes, and the native fs module to handle file operations.
+This project utilizes the inquirer package for user input and the qr-image package to generate QR codes.
 ## Features

 • Prompt user for a URL using the inquirer package